What are company policies?

 Employee complaint policy

-Your formal grievance procedure should follow the Acas code, and should be written into your employee complaint policy.
+Many organisations shape their grievance procedures with reference to the Acas Code of Practice, and should be written into your employee complaint policy.
 Your employees should be able to find a copy of this in writing.

 - Outline how they will deal with the procedure fairly.